Marketing plans are long overdue a re-think.

-Most marketing plans fail on all points.
+Most marketing plans do not.

-The agile marketing plan
+The growth marketing plan

-What is an agile marketing plan?
+What is a growth marketing plan?

 It’s never complete and improves with each cycle and insight.
 It’s a source of truth that looks forward (what do we next?) as well as backwards (what worked/didn’t work in the past?)

-An agile marketing plan is made up of five parts.
+A growth marketing plan is made up of five parts.

 - A Goal

-- A Forecast
+- A Projection

-- A Campaign Timeline
+- A roadmap/timeline

 1. The Goal